bivory/Safe/README.md

 ## Ubuntu Installation

 `gem install bundler` to install Bundler.
-Run the `bundle` command i the root directory to install the dependencies.
+Run the `bundle` command in the root directory to install the dependencies.

 ## OS X Installation

 `brew install ruby` (2.0.0) using [Homebrew](http://brew.sh/).
 `gem install bundler` to install Bundler.
-Run the `bundle` command i the root directory to install the dependencies.
+Run the `bundle` command in the root directory to install the dependencies.

 ## How to run the tests

-The command `cucumber` in the root directory will run all tests.
+Runing the command `cucumber` in the root directory will run all specification tests.

 ## License